-The procedure focuses on the case where an MCPTT client is initiating an MCPTT emergency group call with the affiliated MCPTT members of that MCPTT group.
+The procedure describes the case where an MCPTT client is initiating an MCPTT emergency group call with the affiliated MCPTT members of that MCPTT group.
 An MCPTT client in the MCPTT emergency state gains elevated access privilege for all of the MCPTT user's mission critical applications.
+Initiating an MCPTT emergency group call puts the MCPTT group into the in-progress emergency state.
+While in the in-progress emergency state, all MCPTT group calls in the MCPTT group are processed as MCPTT emergency group calls by the MCPTT server until the in-progress emergency state of the MCPTT group is cancelled.

-Procedures in figure 10.6.2.6.1.1-1 are the signalling control plane procedures for the MCPTT client initiating establishment of an MCPTT emergency group call with an MCPTT group i.e., MCPTT users on MCPTT client 1, MCPTT client 2 and MCPTT client 3 belong to the same MCPTT group which is defined on MCPTT group management server.
+Figure 10.6.2.6.1.1-1 shows the procedures for the MCPTT client initiating establishment of an MCPTT emergency group call with an MCPTT group i.e., MCPTT users on MCPTT client 1, MCPTT client 2 and MCPTT client 3 belong to the same MCPTT group which is defined on MCPTT group management server.

 NOTE 1: For simplicity, a single MCPTT server is shown in place of a user home MCPTT server and a group hosting MCPTT server.